framp/frappe/README.md

 I need:
-dynamic collections support
+ - dynamic collections support
-arrows with side effects
+ - arrows with side effects
-events handling
+ - events handling

 Events handling:
-setAttribute('click')('onClickCTA')
+- setAttribute('click')('onClickCTA')
-You set a label in your click, the rendering system bind the event to the dom node, ["onClickCTA", event] get added to the input to the application
+- You set a label in your click,
+- The rendering system bind the event to the dom node
+- ["onClickCTA", event] get added to the input to the application